scottgerring/minderbinder/README.md

 sudo ./minderbinder --interface enp67s0 config.yaml
 ```

+Note: The graphs that pop up show general system call behaviour across the monitored values, and don't directly reflect the
+actions minderbinder is performing on the targeted processes.

 ## Big Picture

 The long-term goal is to provide a back-end for existing unit test frameworks, so that we can write component tests that can trivially break the code under test in interesting, chaos-related fashions.
-Something like this:
+This might look something like this:

 ```go
 func TestYourAPIHandler_DownstreamFailure(t *testing.T) {